MarijQ/Car-Comparison-Tool/README.md

 ## Introduction

-In this project, we aimed to collect and analyse car listings from three websites: Carwow, Lookers, and Cargiant.
-Our objective was to build a database capturing key details such as model, make, engine size, and price and provide a reliable average price for the used car market in the UK, useful for both buyers and sellers.
-We used various technologies to scrape and process the data.
-Ultimately, we developed an application that allows users to input their car preferences and retrieve the average price from our database.
+Finding a fair price for a used car can be challenging, whether buying or selling.
+This project provides a data-driven solution by analysing listings from 3 major comparison sites: Carwow, Lookers, and Cargiant, to estimate the average market price for used cars in the UK.
+By collecting details such as model, make, engine size, and price, it builds a reliable pricing database that helps users make informed decisions.

+The python GUI application allows users to input their car preferences and instantly retrieve an estimated market price based on real listings.
+Various technologies are used to scrape, process, and analyse the data, ensuring that pricing insights remain accurate and up to date.
+This makes it a valuable tool for anyone looking to gauge the true value of a vehicle before making a purchase or a sale.

 ---

 ## Project Overview

-We utilise a combination of web scraping technologies and database management tools to extract and process data from targeted websites.
-Our workflow moves from data acquisition through scraping to data storage and user interaction via a custom application.
+A combination of web scraping technologies and database management tools is utilised to extract and process data from targeted websites.
+The workflow progresses from data acquisition through scraping to data storage and user interaction via a custom application.

 ### Websites Scraped